 Call Us Now To Speak With One Of Our Firm’s Paralysis Lawyers

-Since 1992, the paralysis lawyers at the Law Offices of Michael Pines, APC have been assisting injured persons just like you recover the maximum financial compensation for their paralysis and spinal cord injuries.
+Since 1992, the paralysis lawyers at the Pines Salomon Injury Lawyers, APC. have been assisting injured persons just like you recover the maximum financial compensation for their paralysis and spinal cord injuries.
 We know the legal process can at times be very confusing, but dont worry; our experience can aid you through the process.You should not have to feel alone when battling insurance companies or even recovering what you lost if you suffer from spinal cord injuries or paralysis, as well as any other secondary condition.
 Our firms founder, Michael A. Pines, is a former insurance company lawyer, and he knows how the insurance companies work.
 We are dedicated and determined to help you obtain fair and just compensation so that you and your family can recover and move on to a bigger and brighter future.If you or a loved one have been involved in an accident and suffered a spinal cord injury or paralysis we urge you to contact our bilingual offices as soon as possible following the accident at 1-858-551-2090 or please click here for a free consultation with an experienced paralysis lawyer.
 We handle all cases on a contingency fee basis, which means that you owe us nothing until we recover money on your behalf.